musharafmaqbool/MISP-and-NESSUS-SCAN-CORRELATION/README.md

 ✅ Misp basics file consists of basics of misp.

-✅ Misp and NVd file guides you on how to achieve correlation between mis[ pand nvd using ellasticsearch.
+✅ Misp and NVd file guides you on how to achieve correlation between misp and nvd using ellasticsearch.

 ## **Project.ipynb Code Breakdown**